Simple oven roasted pork tenderloin with the loveliest balsamic fig sauce you’ve ever tasted!

 I grew up in a household where dried figs were treated as though they came directly from the gods.
 My mom would swoon every time she ate one.
 I never shared her enthusiasm.
 To me, they always seemed like raisins on steroids.
 I have a deep disdain for raisins.

-I dabbled in Fig Newtons, that’s as close as I could come to eating a dried fig. But let’s face it, Fig Newtons are a lame excuse for a cookie.
-I ate them because there was nothing else around, but I never LIKED them.
-I never craved a Fig Newton like I would crave chocolate.
+I dabbled in Fig Newtons, that’s as close as I could come to eating a dried fig. But let’s face it, Fig Newtons are not the same as a chocolate chip cookie.
+I ate them because there was nothing else around, but they were never my favorite.
+I never craved a Fig Newton quite like I would crave chocolate.
 When I was old enough to walk to the quicky mart to buy candy I stopped forcing down those darn Fig Newton’s.

 I’m not ready to pop dried figs like popcorn, but I am ready to indulge in fig jam on a daily basis.
 One day I may actually try a real fresh fig.